-FW Checklist Timeline imeline Task Prior to Attend pre-fieldwork student fieldwork meeting(s).
-FW Complete Diversity, Inclusion and Equity Training through OUHSC Onpoint System.
-Onpoint.ouhsc.edu.
-Check Typhon to see if your site requires any prerequisites such as a different drug screening or background test.
-This is at the student's expense.
+FW Checklist Timeline Task Prior to ☐ Attend pre-fieldwork student fieldwork meeting(s).
+Fieldwork Check Typhon to see if your site requires any prerequisites such as a different drug screening or background test.
+This is at the student's expense. □ Review FWPE and become familiar with site-specific objectives for your site.
+Send a letter or email of introduction and a completed Personal Data Sheet (see D2L) at least three weeks prior to the beginning of your fieldwork.
+Follow-up with a phone call prior to your fieldwork to ascertain parking instructions, dress code, etc. At this time, find out the

-FW Checklist Timeline Task Check PPE List and pick up your PPE if needed.
-Review FWPE and become familiar with site-specific objectives for your site.
-Send a letter or email of introduction and a completed Personal Data Sheet (see D2L) at l three weeks prior to the beginning of your fieldwork .
-Follow-up with a phone call prior t fieldwork to ascertain parking instructions, dress code, etc. At this time, find out the det your fieldwork and any materials that you should be studying to prepare for this Fieldwork Update Typhon before expiration dates.
-Update any immunizations, if needed, review the database, and look at the prerequisites to determine whether you need to have any additi tests completed for that site.
+FW Checklist Timeline Ta - details of your fieldwork and any materials that you should be studying to prieldwork. orepare for this Update Typhon before expiration dates.
+Update any immunizations, if nee database, and look at the prerequisites to determine whether you need to additional tests completed for that site.
 Complete them.
-Fieldwork may be cancelled if this is not completed in a timely fashion.
-Pull together your Fieldwork Education Notebook, which should include a cu student health information form, liability insurance, and your FWPE.
-Have th as/when needed.
-Contact your fieldwork educator by phone one-two weeks before beginning the fieldwork experience.
-Review Department of Rehabilitation Sciences Student Handbook, Fieldwork and Clinical Education Guidelines, the syllabus, and all materials necessary for the completion of the course.
-Review your Professional Behavior goals, set new professional goals and add to the Fieldwor Site Information Form.
-The goals should reflect professional growth related to fieldwork.
-Week 1 Upload the completed Fieldwork Site Information Form to D2L Discussion Student / Supervisor Review Board Schedule weekly Student/Supervisor Review meeting Original Posts Complete Student/Supervisor Weekly Review form Post 1 Discuss completed Student/Supervisor Weekly Review form with your fieldwork educator Post 2Post 3 Upload the form to D2L Post 4 Week 2 Upload Fieldwork Data Form to D2L Upload completed Student / Supervisor Weekly Review form to D2L Replies Email your advisor with 2-3 options (dates/CST times) for midterm call Begin thinking about the Project you will develop for your site.
+Fieldwork may be is not completed in a timely fashion. have any Pull together your Fieldwork Education Notebook, which should include a cyour student health information form, liability insurance, and your FWPE. available as/when needed. • • Contact your fieldwork educator by phone one-two weeks before beginnin experience. g the fieldwork Review Department of Rehabilitation Sciences Student Handbook, Fieldword Education Guidelines, the syllabus, and all materials necessary for the compourse.
+Review your Professional Behavior goals, set new professional goals and ac Site Information Form.
+The goals should reflect professional growth related Week 1 Upload the completed Fieldwork Site Information Form to D2L Student / Supervisor Review Schedule weekly Student/Supervisor Review meeting □ Complete Student/Supervisor Weekly Review form Discuss completed Student/Supervisor Weekly Review form with your fieldwork educator □ Upload the form to D2L Week 2 Upload Fieldwork Data Form to D2L Upload completed Student / Supervisor Weekly Review form to D2L Email your advisor with 2-3 options (dates/CST times) for midterm call Begin thinking about the Project you will develop for your site.
 Your fieldwork educator may have suggestions.
-Reply 1Reply 2 Week 3 Upload Site-Specific Objectives to D2L Reply 3 Upload completed Student / Supervisor Weekly Review form to D2L Reply 4 Confirm with your advisor and fieldwork educator date/time for midterm call Reflect: How are you doing with your Generic Abilities?
+Week 3 Upload Site-Specific Objectives to D2L Upload completed Student / Supervisor Weekly Review form to D2L Confirm with your advisor and fieldwork educator date/time for midterm call Reflect: How are you doing with your Generic Abilities?
 What can you do to reach your goals?
 What can you do to be an active learner?
-Set new

-FW Checklist

-Timeline Timeline Task

-professional goals and email to your advisor.
+Set new professional goals and email to your advisor.
 Be prepared to discuss during the midterm meeting.